 You may have heard of the Homes Act if you are a landlord or a tenant.
 This is an act that was passed as an amendment to the longer-standing Landlord and Tenants Act.
 In short, this new act brings previous rules up to date.

-The Homes Act updates the law on the state of property tenants can expect to live in.
-It will be in full force in March 2020.
+The Homes Act updates the law on the state of property tenants can expect to live in and the act is now in full force.
 Keep reading to find out what this act means for you.
 Or, if you need more general advice, please take a look at our Advice for Tenants page.